-Figure 5-37: Nursing behaviour (yellow) observed in focal follow surveys that included nursing immatures, 2020-2022.
+Figure 5-43: Nursing behaviour (yellow) observed in focal follow surveys that included nursing immatures, 2020-2023.
 Vessel presence (vessel ≤5 km) denoted by red box.

-Figure 5-38: Nursing behaviour (yellow) observed in focal follow surveys that included nursing activity when vessels were present (2020-2022).
+Figure 5-44: Nursing behaviour (yellow) observed in focal follow surveys that included nursing activity when vessels were present (2020-2023).

-A mixed-effects model with a binomial distribution was used to test for the effect of vessel presence on nursing.
-The model included fixed effect of group size, group type, and vessel presence, but not vessel distance, given the limited data available for narwhal-vessel interactions at the near-field distances.
-Modelling results indicated that the effect of vessel presence on nursing was not significant (P=0.062; effect size of -69%; Figure 5-39).
-The lack of a significant effect despite the large effect size was likely due to the overall low sample size and high data variability.
-The model was based on limited and unbalanced data; specifically, only four of the 28 surveys involving active nursing occurred in the presence of vessels (<5 km).
-As a result, the above findings should be interpreted with caution.
+A mixed-effects model with a binomial distribution (i.e., logistic regression) was used to test for the effect of vessel presence on nursing.
+The model included fixed effect of group size, group type, and vessel presence, but not vessel distance, given the limited data available for narwhal-vessel interactions at the exposure zone distances.
+The effect of vessel presence on nursing was not significant (P=0.1; effect size of -65%; Figure 5-45).
+The lack of a statistically significant effect despite the large effect size was likely due to the low sample size, high variability, and unbalanced data.
+Specifically, only four of the 30 surveys involving active nursing occurred in the presence of vessels (<5 km).
+As a result of the small sample size of nursing during vessel presence (Figure 5-42), there is high uncertainty around the conclusions that are drawn from this analysis regarding the effect of vessels on nursing.

-The main effect of group type on nursing was not significant (P=0.3).
-The effect of group size was found to be significant (P=0.024), with nursing being significantly less likely to be observed in larger groups (Figure 5-40).
-However, data on large groups came from a limited set of focal follows - only seven surveys had group sizes larger than ten individuals, and only four surveys had group sizes larger than 15 individuals.
+The effect of group type on nursing was not significant (P=0.3).
+The effect of group size was significant (P=0.04), with nursing being significantly less likely to be observed in larger groups (Figure 5-46).
+However, data on large groups came from a limited set of focal follows (only eight surveys had group sizes larger than 10 individuals, and only four surveys had group sizes larger than 15 individuals).

-The statistical power to estimate the observed effect was low (<0.1; Appendix A).
-The model only had sufficient power (\geq 0.8) to detect an effect size of +1,000% (Appendix A).
-This effect size corresponds to the increase in probability of nursing behaviour from 0.003 to 0.029 for mother-immature pairs and from 0.005 to 0.057 for mixed groups with immatures.
+The statistical power to estimate the observed effect size of vessel distance on nursing behaviour was low (<0.1; see Appendix A).
+The model only had sufficient power (≥ 0.8) to detect an effect size of +1,750% (see Appendix A).
+This effect size corresponds to the increase in probability of nursing behaviour from 0.001 to 0.029 for mother-immature pairs and from 0.003 to 0.058 for mixed groups with immatures.

-In summary, immature narwhal engaged in nursing less often when in the presence of vessel traffic (vessel within 5 km of the focal group), although this effect was not significant despite a large effect size of -69%.
-The lack of statistical significance was likely due to low sample size and high data variability.
-As a result, the above findings should be interpreted with caution.
+In summary, immature narwhal engaged in nursing less frequently when in the presence of vessel traffic (vessel within 5 km of the focal group).
+This effect was not statistically significant despite a large effect size of -65%.
+The lack of statistical significance was likely due to low sample size, particularly for observations of nursing in the presence of vessels.
+As a result, there is high uncertainty around the conclusions regarding the effect of vessels on nursing.
 Additional focal follow monitoring is recommended to increase the overall sample size and the robustness of the corresponding analysis.

-Figure 5-39: Proportion of time immatures were observed nursing as a function of vessel presence.
+Figure 5-45: Observed proportion of time (bars) and estimated probability (points) that immatures in narwhal groups with immatures engaged in nursing as a function of vessel presence, 2020-2023.